The Lead Capture Dilemma: Forms Are Dying, but Are Chatbots Better?

 The Speed-to-Lead Problem

 Harvard Business Review's landmark study on lead response times found that companies that respond within 5 minutes are 100x more likely to connect with a lead than those that wait 30 minutes.
 After 5 minutes, the odds of qualifying a lead drop by 400%.
-The reality is even worse: InsideSales.com reports the average B2B company takes 42 hours to respond to a form submission.
+The reality is even worse: Forrester research on B2B sales velocity confirms this pattern, and InsideSales.com reports the average B2B company takes 42 hours to respond to a form submission.

 | Response Metric | Contact Form | Chatbot |